The Goodness of Black Tea! Is it Really That Good?

 09 Stomach Nourishing and Protection

-Drinking green tea on an empty stomach can cause discomfort due to the astringent properties of tea polyphenols, which stimulate the stomach.
+Drinking green tea on an empty stomach can cause discomfort due to the properties of tea polyphenols, which stimulate the stomach.
 In contrast, black tea is made through fermentation and oxidation, reducing the content of tea polyphenols and their stimulating effect on the stomach.
 Regularly drinking black tea with sugar and milk can reduce inflammation, protect the gastric mucosa, and help treat ulcers.

 10 Digestive and Fat-Reducing